gabrielweyer/azure-functions-telemetry/README.md

 In this repository I've attempted to address all the quirks listed above.

-:rotating_light: the customisation is experimental.
+:rotating_light: The customisation is experimental.
 There may be undesired side effects around performance and missing telemetry.
 If you're experiencing issues such as missing telemetry, no exception being recorded when something doesn't work as expected I recommend disabling the custom integration and reproducing the problem without it.

 ## Using the Application Insights customisation